tschmid/tinyos-2.x/apps/tests/cc2420/LplBroadcastCountToLeds/README.txt

 If you see LED's waggling on both motes, the test passed.

-RadioCountToLeds maintains a 4Hz counter, broadcasting its value in an AM packet every time it gets updated.
+LplBroadcastCountToLeds maintains a 4Hz counter, broadcasting its value in an AM packet every time it gets updated.
 A RadioCountToLeds node that hears a counter displays the bottom three bits on its LEDs.
 This application is a useful test to show that basic AM communication and